How to Keep a UK’s GMC License to Practice

 (360, complaints, PUNS,DENS, audits etc) has to come from the UK

 and that would even exclude all overseas courses, even those with international accreditation (ALS, ALSO etc).
-That
+That was quite incorrect until May 2018! (see below)

 That interpretation would mean all doctors having to